yana-svirhunenko/table_parser/README.md

 Features

 - Detects and visualizes table bounding boxes on uploaded PDFs.
-- Saves processed images (with bounding boxes) and JSON metadata (table count, coordinates, and filenames) to the outputs/ folder.
+- Saves processed images (with bounding boxes) and JSON metadata (table count, coordinates, and names) to the output/ folder.
 - Displays a message if no tables are detected.
+- Generates table names by extracting up to the first five alphanumeric words from the header text (without using an LLM_ for simplicity).

 Setup